Neural Generalization of Multiple Kernel Learning

 \section{Conclusion}

 In this paper, we showed that the framework of the MKL could be interpreted as a neural network with one hidden layer in which the input data is represented by a set of kernels.
-Using this interpretation, we proposed NGMKL, a neural generalization of the multiple kernel learning problem.
-Like conventional neural networks, and unlike typical MKL algorithms, NGMKL employs softmax as the classifier.
+We proposed NGMKL, a neural generalization of the MKL problem, using this interpretation.
+Like conventional neural networks, and unlike typical MKL algorithms, NGMKL employs the softmax layer for classification.
 Furthermore, there are no constraints on the parameters, and all the parameters are trained simultaneously.
 Moreover, It leverages nonlinear transformations, and the architecture can be extended to multiple layers.
 We evaluated NGMKL on the UCI datasets and compared it with typical MKL algorithms.
 The experimental results show that the proposed model can boost the performance of MKL models.